The Delhi gang rape incident is still fresh in the minds of many. An intolerable mix of anger and helplessness is how I remember the incident.

 A few days after that angel from the Delhi gang rape succumbed to her injuries, a friend informed me about a peace protest that was taking place here in Bombay.
 I was caught up with some work and was unable to make it.
 Regretting not being able to participate, I then thought I’d try something else to protest, to convey the message that a lot of Delhiites were trying to convey in the mind-numbing winter cold, and for days on end.
 Here’s what I came up with.
 These are posters that I made that night, and that were on my car for almost a month since, before my family asked me to take them off because they didn’t like the attention the car got when they were traveling with me.

-Sure it was initially a little awkward, with people staring at my car.
+Sure it was initially very, very awkward, with people staring at my car.
 But the cause and the purpose of it overshadowed the uncomfortable feeling quickly.
 And while I was doing what anyone at the peace-protest was, this way I could protest for longer, and I got to cover more geographical area while driving around town.

 Now, this brings me to another thought.
 Most of the heinous crimes are usually committed by illiterate men, but instances of household violence, eve-teasing and harassment at work, etc. tend to come from the literate, well-read and even the rich and famous.
 And if just posters could reform anyone, the world would have already been a lot better than it is.
 So, what I hoped to achieve by keeping the posters on long enough, was to have connected with like-minded people whom I could work with to find a workable solution to make India safe for women.